Slayyy From Home: MORE Quarantine Baes Glammed Up With Nowhere To Go

 Your quarantine bae.
 I just took part in the “See a shot, take a shot” challenge on my story and the jack is setting in😂😂😂 Imma HUGEEEEE lightweight.
 BUT BEFORE THAT!
 I was • Sitting on the couch binge watching my show, in my robe, sad cause I’m almost finished.
 One more season left 🥺 I’m gonna miss the characters lol. #JaneTheVirgin ❤️ • • • • #janethevirgin #janethevirgincw #teamrafael #netflix #binge #bingewatching #netflixandchill #quarantine #quarantinebae #socialdistance #quarantineandchill #relaxing #robelife #daypajamas #jackdaniels #clubquarantine

-We’re baaaack with another swoon-worthy collection of quarantine baes to keep you company with their social distance slayyys while the whole entire world spirals into coronavirus chaos.
+We’re baaaack with another life-saving collection of glammed up quarantine baes to keep you company with their swoon-worthy slayyys from home while the whole entire world spirals into COVID chaos.

-Oh yes, it’s more essential content from your buddy-pals at Bossip who know you’re sick and tired of being cooped up in the house with dwindling amounts of snacks, toilet paper, meal options and fap cinema during these trying times.
+Oh yes, it’s more essential content from your buddy-pals here at Bossip who know you’re sick and tired of being cooped up in the house with dwindling amounts of mental health, snacks, toilet paper, meal options, friends to FaceTime, oufits to rock to the living room, Netflix recommendations and quality fap cinema during these stressfully uncertain times.

 Hit the flip for a gallery of quarantine baes glammed up with nowhere to go.